erk52/Random/README.md

 # Random
-Random exercises
-Sometimes CodeEval or checkio or just random things
+Random exercises, sometimes to solve problems on CodeEval, checkio, CodeWars or similar sites.
+Sometimes just random things for fun.
+Or just writing about CS topics to make sure I understand them.